rixiobarrios/react-hooks/README.md

 We pass in the `counter` variable and add one to it to ensure the new value will be one more than what `counter` was previously set to.
-We could pass in any number to update the `counter` but it makes sense for the count to only increase by one to do it this way.
+We could pass in any number to update the `counter` but it makes sense to do it this way if we want the value to increase by one.

 `setCounter` and `counter` were both created by the same invocation of `useState` and therefore we don't need to tell `setCounter` what it should be